Humane Animal Rescue Northside

 Areas of Interest: Animal Behavior, Behavior Modification

-Humane Animal Rescue (HAR) is one of the largest animal welfare organizations in Pennsylvania, caring for tens of thousands of animals each year at our two shelters and wildlife rehabilitation center.
+Who we are: Humane Animal Rescue of Pittsburgh (HARP) is one of the largest animal welfare organizations in Pennsylvania, caring for tens of thousands of animals each year at our two shelters and wildlife rehabilitation center.
 We provide enhanced services to domestic and wild animals alike, while bringing greater efficiency in animal care processes, staff training, and cutting-edge practices to one cohesive organization.

-The Behavior Services Department Team works at HAR’s two domestic animal adoption centers, one located on the East End, and the other located on the Northside.
-We evaluate the behavior of animals throughout their time in HAR’s care to identify needs and provide behavior modification for individual animals, in-kennel and out-of-kennel enrichment, and we train and coach volunteers and staff on modern, humane animal handling.
+The Training and Enrichment Department works at HARP’s two domestic animal adoption centers, one located on the East End, and the other located on the Northside.
+We evaluate the behavior of animals throughout their time in HARP’s care to identify needs and provide behavior modification for individual animals, in-kennel and out-of-kennel enrichment, and we train and coach volunteers and staff on modern, humane animal handling.

 Duties of Intern: